MISalz/201_Reading_Notes_2020/Class-01.md

  HTMl5 is changing elements and elminitating excess code Will still use \<div> elements

-All HTML reuiqres a doc type
+All HTML requires a doc type
 HTML5 \<!DOCTYPE html>

 To add notes: